nalDaniels/Deployment2/Documentation.md

 #### b.
 Contents
 The contents were the original application files from the GitHub repository, the results file from the test, a cache folder, which I believe has a copy of the code in a different language understandable by the machine or program, and the dependencies necessary to build and test the code.
 #### c.
 Optimization
-Since the Jenkins pipeline zipped the application files, you could pass it to the AWS Elastic Beanstalk to deploy the application via a plugin.
+Since the Jenkins pipeline zipped the application files, you could pass it to the AWS Elastic Beanstalk to deploy the application via a plugin instead of manually zipping the files from the Github repository.
 The additional files Jenkins created would not cause a problem because they are likely not called by any of the code.

 ### 4. Manually Deploy to AWS Elastic Beanstalk
 #### a.
 Creating IAM Roles